 When people ask me that question, “Can you tell me a little bit about yourself?”, I usually spout out the same answer: “I’m Allison.
 I am a stay-at- home mommy of twin boys.
 I have a loving husband.
 I am an Independent Fitness and Wellness Coach.
 My degree is in education.
 I am a sister, an aunt, a friend.”
 What I typically do not say is: “Oh, by the way, I’m also agoraphobic and I suffer from panic disorder.”
 Huh?
 Say that again?
 Yup.
 I am agoraphobic.
 That can be kind of a tricky thing when you’re an at-home mom of twins.
 Raising children at home can present many challenges.
 Not only do I face challenges by being an individual with anxiety disorders, but also the challenges of raising two very rambunctious, very energetic, very sneaky, yet very lovable twins.
 So how the heck do I deal?
 Very good question, friends.

-Before I delve into my methods of coping with kiddos around, let me just define my anxiety disorders.
+Before I delve into my methods of coping with kiddos around its helpful to understand how anxiety manages our life.
+You can use BetterHelp as a guide to understanding different anxiety disorders.
+Let me just define my anxiety disorders.
 Many people think someone who suffers from anxiety is just someone who worries all the time.
 Oh how I wish this were the case.
 Nope.
 Not.
 At.
 All.
 My special brain perceives danger when there is not really a danger there.
 I fear the panic.
 That is basically what agoraphobia is all about.
 I cannot drive long distances, I cannot fly, I panic in crowded areas like a mall, I have to have an aisle seat at any event I go to (if I even make it there), I’m terrified of being home alone (while husband is traveling), I cannot handle wide open spaces, etc. etc. etc. I can keep going.

 Let’s add on top of all that my panic disorder.
 This is a fun one, let me tell you.
 Having panic disorder means at any moment, day or night, comfortable or nervous, I can have a major panic attack.
 They come out of absolutely nowhere.
 I’ve literally woken up to panic attacks.
 How uncool is that?
 Not cool at all, I would say.
 Now let us put the cherry on top of all of this, the fact that I am an at-home with twins.
 Hmmm.
 This is where it gets very tricky.
 What do I do if I’m on my own and I start to panic?
 Well after five years with the twins, I have certainly learned a thing or two.
 I’ve got some lovely methods that work very well for me.
 If you’re a momma who suffers from any type of anxiety, or if you’re a momma who is stressed out, these may work for you.
 Okay, let’s face it: all mommas get stressed out, so check out these coping mechanisms.